chamodranasgala/chamodranasgala/README.md

 ## Hi there! 👋 I am Chamod Ranasgala.

 I'm currently studying Information Technology at SLIIT.
-I like to work with web development and full-stack development. &nbsp (Contact Me - chamod.ranasgala@gmail.com)
+I like to work with web development and full-stack development.<br>(Contact Me - chamod.ranasgala@gmail.com)

 ### Skills and Experience